 Listing 13-16: Calling the sum method to get the total of all items in the iterator

-We aren’t allowed to use v1_iter after the call to sum since sum takes ownership of the iterator we call it on.
+We aren’t allowed to use v1_iter after the call to sum because sum takes ownership of the iterator we call it on.

-Methods in the Iterator Trait that Produce Other Iterators
+Methods that Produce Other Iterators

 Other methods defined on the Iterator trait, known as iterator adaptors, allow us to change iterators into different kind of iterators.
 We can chain multiple calls to iterator adaptors to perform complex actions in a readable way.
-Because all iterators are lazy, however, we have to call one of the consuming adaptor methods in order to get results from calls to iterator adaptors.
+But because all iterators are lazy, we have to call one of the consuming adaptor methods to get results from calls to iterator adaptors.

-Listing 13-17 shows an example of calling the iterator adaptor method map which takes a closure to call on each item in order to produce a new iterator.
+Listing 13-17 shows an example of calling the iterator adaptor method map, which takes a closure to call on each item to produce a new iterator.
 The closure here creates a new iterator in which each item from the vector has been incremented by 1.
-This code produces a warning, though:
+However, this code produces a warning:

-Filename: src/main.rs
+src/main.rs

 let v1: Vec<i32> = vec![1, 2, 3];